svmiller/svmiller.github.io/_posts/2016-05-03-educational-power-discomfort.md

 >
 > I am talking about the fragility that follows their separation from the structured patterns of high school and middle school, as they are thrown into a world where the future is unknown.
 There are no more good-job-dinosaur-with-a-thumb-up stickers for simply getting a task done in college.
 That lack of consistent positive reinforcement often discourages and upsets them, especially in a writing class...

 Popescu works in the field of comparative literature where their academics privilege different approaches than political scientists but the central takeaway is the same.
-Failure is a part of learning.
-College students need to learn that.
+Failure is a part of learning and college students need to learn that.
 Take proactive measures after a first major setback to prevent compounding errors.